-12. Layer with rugs
+17. Layer with rugs

 As one of the first and last rooms you enter, boot rooms shouldn't be neglected on the style front.
 Open painted units and a colourful rug are perfect for enjoying an uplifting colour-hit and creating a feeling of warmth.
 A brightly coloured rug adds texture and interest to any space.
 For a busy boot room or utility area choose rugs with a heavy thread to ensure it can withstand the footfall.
 As for colour choices, go with strong earthy shades such as reds and greens that will provide the ideal foil for natural stone floors and won't show the dirt.

-14. Save space with multipurpose hooks
+18. Save space with multipurpose hooks

-Rethink your storage solutions, a great small utility room idea where you might need to make more of your limited space.
+Rethink your storage solutions, and implement a great small boot room idea where you might need to make more of your limited space.
 Coat hooks can be used an alternative boot and shoe storage if need be.

-17. Keep a clear walkway
+19. Keep a clear walkway

 Stop your boot room becoming a dumping ground for all sorts of sporting attire, footwear and seasonal clothing by meticulously plotting storage provisions.
 Think carefully about what you are storing and ensure every item has a home.
 Don't forget smaller items like gloves and welly socks, which are easier to locate in dedicated drawers.
 For fast finding within multiple drawers, consider labelling contents on the outside.

-18. Protect walls with panelling
+20. Protect walls with panelling